BlvckKryptonite/SpendSmart/README.md

 # SpendSmart

-SpendSmart is a responsive JavaScript-based budgeting app designed to help users log income and expenses, visualize their spending habits, and gain real-time insight into their financial wellness.
+SpendSmart is a responsive JavaScript-based budgeting web app designed to help users log income and expenses, visualize their spending habits, and gain real-time insight into their financial wellness.

 ---